DalDream/ai-craypas/docs/Validation_Notes.md

 - Let users predict the next hop
 - Let users compare multiple pathways
 - Let users save and annotate discoveries
+- Let users save an intermediate word directly and reuse it in a later concept pair
 - Offer a daily random concept pair

+### Shallow Intermediate Node Risk

+LLMs may insert unfamiliar terms or impressive facts that appear educational but do not meaningfully support the pathway.

+Possible mitigation:

+- Require every intermediate node to connect clearly to both adjacent nodes
+- Evaluate intermediate discovery value separately from endpoint surprise
+- Reject unrelated bonus trivia
+- Prefer concepts that are worth remembering, saving, or reusing
+- Verify factual claims before presenting them as discoveries
+- Allow users to mark which words or facts were new to them